obscuritylabs/darkmoon/README.md

 ### To Begin Development

 - After opening the project in VSCode, a window on the bottom right should pop up asking to "reopen in container", click it.
 If it does not, click the green button on the bottom left and once the window on top appears, click "reopen in container".
-This step may take several minutes to set everything up.
+This step may take several minutes to set up.
-- Once the project is opened in the container, click on the darkmoon.code-workspace file in the root directory and click "Open Workspace".
+- Once the project is opened in the container, click on the darkmoon code-workspace file in the root directory and click "Open Workspace".
 This step may take a few minutes.

-Once both steps have been completed, and VSCode finishes setting up, development is ready to begin.
+Once both steps have been completed and VSCode finishes setting up, development is ready to begin.
 All dependencies have been installed.

 ### To Test The Applications